ardell/git-planbox/README.md

 Show name, status, description, tasks, and comments for the specified story.
 If no storyid is specified then git-planbox will attempt to parse a storyid from the current git branch name.

-### git-planbox start &lt;storyid&gt;
+### git-planbox start [&lt;storyid&gt;]

+Start the specified story, or start another task from the current story that is being worked on.

-Start the specified story.
-Creates a new branch according to the naming template defined in git config.
-If there is more than one task within the story, git-planbox asks which task you would like to work on, then starts the timer for that task.
+If you are beginning work on a different story, git-planbox will create a new branch according to the naming template defined in git config.

+If there is more than one task within the story, git-planbox will ask which task you would like to work on, then start the timer for that task.

 If timers are running for other tasks that you own, git-planbox will ask whether you want to pause them before starting the timer for the new task.
 Use this to help you accurately measure time spent working on each task.